Brand new to Gluten Free?

 A Note About Oats

 Are Oats Gluten Free?
-Oats do contain a protein similar to gluten, but not exactly the same, so whether you can eat oats really depends on your body.
-Some people with gluten sensitivity or celiac disease see their symptoms return when they eat oats.
-Sometimes this is caused by cross contamination during production, sometimes it’s a sensitivity to the protein in oats (this is called cross-reactivity and can be caused by oats and other grains like rice and corn, if you want more information here’s an excellent post from TheDr.com What is Cross-Reactivity.
+Oats do contain a protein similar to gluten, but not exactly the same.
+Whether you can eat oats really depends on your body.
+Some people with gluten sensitivity or Celiac Disease see their symptoms return when they eat oats.
+Sometimes this is caused by cross contamination from wheat during production, sometimes it’s a sensitivity to the protein in oats.
 If you’re going to eat oats, I recommend a gluten free variety like Bob’s Red Mill Gluten Free Oats.
-Personally, I can’t eat oats, so you’ll never find a recipe here that uses them.
+I can’t eat oats, so you’ll never find a recipe here that uses them.